 Financial Aid process:

-- File your FAFSA at www.fafsa.ed.gov.
+- File your FAFSA at www.fafsa.ed.gov, before our March 1 filing deadline.
 The FAFSA serves as the application for all federal and institutional aid at Keene State College.
 The school code number is 002590, which you will need when filing the FAFSA.

 - If selected for verification, you will be notified of required documentation.
 Make sure that you submit documents in a timely manner in order to complete your financial aid process.

 - Please visit the Financial Aid Website for more information about Financial Aid deadlines and the application process.

 Veterans Educational Benefits: File the application for veterans educational benefits at www.gibill.va.gov.
 You will need to launch VONAPP and apply for benefits.
 For an explanation on how to receive educational benefits go to http://www.keene.edu/registrar/veterans-services-information/.
 This is an excerpt from the “Road Map to Success.”
 This “Road Map” will help you determine what benefit is best for you and how to apply for it!
 Many veterans and active duty personnel can qualify for more than one education benefits program, including: